Severalls Hospital: Psychiatric experiments

 In the 1950s psychiatrists experimented with new treatments on patients using practices now considered unsuitable such as the use of frontal lobotomy.
 A project was subsequently initiated by the North East Essex Mental Health Trust to research this.
 Joan Busfield, Professor of Sociology at the University of Essex, proposed a former research student of hers, Diana Gittins.
 Funding was secured by the Trust and the study commenced in May 1995 for a two-year period.

 In her book Madness in Its Place: Narratives of Severalls Hospital, 1913–1997, Gittins, summarised her research, noting that often women were admitted by their own family, sometimes as the result of bearing illegitimate children or because they had been raped.
 As they would not always (or were unable to) carry out daily tasks, they were considered to be insane and some were even subjected to electroconvulsive therapy and lobotomy.

 Closure and redevelopment

 The hospital joined the National Health Service in 1948.
 After the introduction of Care in the Community in the early 1980s the hospital went into a period of decline.
 Most of the hospital was closed in the early 1990s; a remaining section used to treat elderly patients was eventually closed in March 1997.
 The North Essex Partnership University NHS Foundation Trust announced the sale of the site to a consortium of Bellway, Taylor Wimpey and Bloor Homes in February 2016.
 The consortium submitted plans to redevelop the site for residential use in July 2018.
+By 2024 some of the original hospital buildings has been converted to residential use and another 730 new homes had been built.